 This numbers also places emphasis on current Pennsylvania phone laws that do not prohibit the use of handheld cell phone use behind the wheel.

 Hand held crashes are much more common all over the country and place drivers is a more vulnerable, distracted state.
-According to the Philadelphia personal injury lawyers at Anapol Weiss and data reported by PennDot, every day at least three people die from car accidents in Pennsylvania and there are approximately 15 crashes reported per hour.
+According to local Philadelphia personal injury attorneys and data reported by PennDot, every day at least three people die from car accidents in Pennsylvania and there are approximately 15 crashes reported per hour.
 They explain negligence, such as driving while talking on the phone or texting is directly related to the high number of traffic accidents each year in both Pennsylvania urban and rural areas.

 Counties in Pennsylvania with the most amount of hand-held crashes and fatalities include: